B1aZer/vim/README.md

   - [x] CtrlP is slow and not really useful, fzf ftw
   - [x] ~~Somehow the smae buffer is always opens~~ (Able to resolve with new :BW command)
   - [ ] New mappings. http://learnvimscriptthehardway.stevelosh.com/chapters/15.html#movement-mappings
-  - [ ] Check for useful mappings: https://github.com/skwp/dotfiles
+  - [x] Check for useful mappings: https://github.com/skwp/dotfiles
-  - [.]
-Write a plugin that would auto mark every edit, so it would be easy to jump back, [c not always works for some reason
+  - [x] Write a plugin that would auto mark every edit, so it would be easy to jump back, [c not always works for some reason
   - [ ] http://stackoverflow.com/questions/1218390/what-is-your-most-productive-shortcut-with-vim#answer-1220118

-###### Referene
+###### Reference

 [^2]: [github issue](https://gist.github.com/myusuf3/7f645819ded92bda6677)